cambridge-ceu/csd3/systems/appendix.md

 2. A symbolic link is generated when appropriate to simplify executable file name.
 3. The available source package is kept in the sources/ directory.

+## Word cloud diagrams

-A word cloud diagram is generated from the following script
+A diagram is generated from the following script,

 ```bash
 if [ "$(uname -n | sed 's/-[0-9]*$//')" == "login-p" ]; then